jiro4989/TKoolFacetileMaker2EN/README.md

 [Java Download](https://www.java.com/ja/download/help/download_options.xml)

-Please tell me your BUG to Author Blog if you found one after you done that.
+Please tell me your BUG from Author Blog if you found one after you done that.

 Execution
 --------------------------------------------------------------------------------